httpwg/http-extensions/draft-thomson-http-encryption.md

 The intended recipient recovers their private key and are then able to generate a shared secret using the designated Diffie-Hellman process.

-To provide contributory behavior, the context for content encryption key and nonce derivation (see {{derivation}}) is set to include the derivation mode.
-The context is formed from the group label, a single zero octet, the length of the public key of the recipient, the encoded public key of the recipient, the length of the public key of the sender, and the public key of the sender:
+The context for content encryption key and nonce derivation (see {{derivation}}) is set to include the means by which the keys were derived.
+The context is formed from the concatenation of group label, a single zero octet, the length of the public key of the recipient, the encoded public key of the recipient, the length of the public key of the sender, and the public key of the sender: